 I talked about winning flavor combinations in my orange hot chocolate, with combinations such as orange and chocolate, blackberries and lemon, and caramel and salt.
 Well - lemon and poppyseeds should be on that list as well, and lemon and ricotta too!

 So you can tell that this recipe ought to be the best combination of them all, combining lemon with all its besties: blackberries, ricotta and poppyseeds.

-And if you’re feeling like changing the pancake game a little, I can also recommend healthier whole wheat banana pancakes, and these blackberry and lemon cream cheese crepes (again with the blackberry lemon!).
+And if you're feeling like changing the pancake game a little, I can also recommend healthier whole wheat banana pancakes, Japanese soufflé pancakes, and these blackberry and lemon cream cheese crepes (again with the blackberry lemon!).
 Or why don't you try some Norwegian waffles?